-Only participants in our research studies and their biologic parents can enroll in the Wisconsin Brain Donor Program.
+Only participants in our research studies can enroll in the Wisconsin Brain Donor Program.
 However, healthy older individuals without memory difficulties are also encouraged to contact us to be considered for enrollment.

 All donation costs are covered for those accepted into the donor registry.
 Participation is voluntary; enrollees are free to withdraw at any time.